wmjordan/Codist/README.md

   The overridden XML Documentation makes the following changes to displayed documentation.

   * More syntax colors (adopting syntax highlight colors) for symbols.
-  * Icons for documetation parts.
+  * Icons for documentation parts.
   * Selectable content of the documentation.
   * Copyable quick info content (First select text with your mouse, then press `Ctrl + C` shortcut key, or right click to show up a context menu with Copy command).
   * Concise form of members (without leading namespace or containing type names, hover your mouse over a symbol to view its full definition).